Khurramnaveed3233/M-Language-Functions-Explained-Power-Query-/README.md

 Example: Replace every occurrence of "the" in a sentence with "a".

-    Text.Replace("the quick brown fox jumps over the lazy dog", "the", "a")
+    The syntax is: Text.Replace("the quick brown fox jumps over the lazy dog", "the", "a")

     Output : "a quick brown fox jumps over a lazy dog"